andreaaspesidev/concept-os/docs/FlashMemory.md

 The system must also have the ability to recover from this operation if a fault (and reboot) occurs.

 ##### System Call
-Three informations must be provided to this system call:
+Three fields must be provided to this system call:
 - A 16bit number indicating the flash page to be processed.
 The maximum number of supported pages is *2^16 -2* = 65534 (0xFFFE)
 - An additional 8bit number indicating:
     - `0` whether this page starts with a valid header